 On Barbuda we have learned that leaders with a bigger world view and a better understanding of history might make a better decision.
 It stopped the sand-mining.
-We have raised the issues of our relationship with Antigua in the past – to the UN and the Commonwealth – and we have had regular visits from officials from those countries since the hurricane.
+We have raised the issues of our relationship with Antigua many times in the past – to the UN and the Commonwealth – and that is why we have our own Council.
+We have had regular visits from officials from those organisations since, and they saw what happened after the hurricane.

-As the world is learning, it is time to look seriously at reparation for the trade in slaves.
+As the world is learning, it is time to be serious about reparation for the trade in slaves.
 Economist Robert Browne stated the ultimate goal of reparations should be to “restore the black community to the economic position it would have if it had not been subjected to slavery and discrimination”.
-This is the freedom communal land gives us on Barbuda.
-Barbudans, their tenacity for hundreds of years and their way of life should be celebrated around the world.
-It should be a privilige to be an investor in Barbuda.
-But Antigua’s own Prime Minister is still trying to give it all away.
+This is the freedom communal land currently gives us on Barbuda.
+Barbudans, their tenacity and resilience for hundreds of years and their way of life should be celebrated around the world as an example of sustainable living.
+It should be a privilege to be an investor in Barbuda.
+We have been stifled for too long by Antigua.